 Q: What type of payment is accepted, and when is it due?

 A: Cash, check, money order or credit/debit cards are accepted. ***Once you receive your confirmation; a $50 non-refundable deposit is due immediately.
 The remaining payment and insurance (if applicable) is due 30 days prior to the permitted event.
 Failure to submit your payment in full will result in a lost reservation of park space.
 Once your payment is made, refunds are not given if you cancel your event.

 Q: Does my park permit include a shelter?

 A: Many of our parks have shelters, however, your Event Permit/Rental Agreement does not give you permission to use a particular shelter for your event.
-If the park you are interested in also has a shelter that you would like to utilize for your event, you must visit one of our ten community centers or online to check availability.
-Shelter reservations begin annually on the first business day of the year.
+If the park you are interested in also has a shelter that you would like to utilize for your event, you must check availability and reserve the shelter.
+Shelter reservations begin annually on the first business day of February.
 More information about Shelter Reservations and to reserve online.

 Q: Is there electricity in the park?

 A: No, electricity is not provided with your park permit.
 Generators, battery-powered equipment, or acoustic instruments are recommended if needing or wanting sound, etc.